Trekking in Nepal during August

 Trekking in Nepal in August

 The month of August is in the middle of the monsoon season.
-The daytime temperatures to be hot and humid below 1500 meters, warm up to 2500 meters, and warm/cool above 2500 meters.
+The daytime temperatures are hot and humid below 1500 meters, warm up to 2500 meters, and warm/cool above 2500 meters.
 You can do most treks during August, and it is advised to choose higher altitude treks for cooler temperatures.
-This is ideal for the Upper Dolpo Circuit or Upper Dolpo Traverse, or Upper Mustang, as these regions are in the rain shadow.
+This is ideal for the Upper Dolpo Circuit, Upper Dolpo Traverse, or Upper Mustang, as these regions are in the rain shadow.

-It pays to invest in proper equipment such as a suitable raincoat or even an umbrella, sleeping bag, a couple of fleece layers, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats, to name a few essential gears to invest in.
+It pays to invest in proper equipment such as a suitable raincoat or even an umbrella, sleeping bag, a couple of fleece layers, right thermal underwear, thick hiking socks, gloves, trekking pants, and warm hats.
+Here are a few essential gears to invest in.
 But, of course, it is always better to have more than less.

 It is good to dress up in layers, which you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.

 Benefits of Trekking in Nepal Himalaya during August.

-This is the monsoon season, and flowers are in bloom in Nepal’s middle and high hills.
+This is the monsoon season, and flowers bloom in Nepal’s middle and high hills.
 However, the clouds can begin to form in the early part of the day, and it can start raining at the lower altitude and snow in the higher elevations during the late afternoons.
-This could be a good thing to clear the clouds and clear the clouds for excellent mountain views the next morning.
+This could be a good thing to clear the clouds and clear the clouds for excellent mountain views the following day.
 You might even see a lot of giant colourful moths during August while trekking in Nepal.

 There will be fewer trekkers on the trail and in the lodges if you go trekking during August to the popular trekking areas where there are lodges.

 You will be warm to hot while hiking during the daytime.

 You could be the only trekker in the lodge.

 For the same reason, the wifi works better in the hostels as fewer people log in.

 You can use the internet better for weather forecasts and temperatures.

 - There will be fewer people queuing for hot showers.